syncfusion-content/blazor-docs/blazor/diagram/accessibility.md

 <kbd>Ctrl+Shift+U</kbd> | This command is used to ungroup shapes within a previously grouped selection.
 <kbd>Ctrl+Shift+F</kbd> | This command is used to bring the selected shape forward in the stacking order, making it appear in front of other shapes.
 <kbd>Ctrl+Shift+B</kbd> | This command is used to send the selected shape backward in the stacking order, making it appear behind other shapes.
-<kbd>Ctrl+]</kbd> | Visually moves the selected Node, Connector, and Group over the nearest overlapping Node, connector, or group.
+<kbd>Ctrl+]</kbd> | Visually moves the selected node, connector, and group over the nearest overlapping node, connector, or group.
-<kbd>Ctrl+[</kbd> | Visually moves the selected Node, connector, and group behind the underlying Node or Connector or Group.
+<kbd>Ctrl+[</kbd> | Visually moves the selected node, connector, and group behind the underlying node or connector or Group.
 <kbd>Ctrl+L</kbd> | This command is used to rotate the selected nodes counterclockwise.
 <kbd>Ctrl+R</kbd> | This command is used to rotate the selected nodes clockwise.
 <kbd>Ctrl+H</kbd> | This command is used to flip the selected diagram elements horizontally.